Big Roussel

 The Big/Great Roussel, Big Russel or Grand Ruau is the channel running between Herm on the west, and Brecqhou, and Sark on the east, in the Channel Islands.
 It has a treacherous current, and the tidal variations in this region are amongst some of the most extreme in the world.
 It hides a number of sunken rocks.

 However, it sees a reasonable amount of marine transport, because Sark has no airstrip, forcing the population to travel to Guernsey by boat.

-The Little Roussel (aka the Little Russel), is the channel running between Herm on the east and St Peter Port on the west.
+The Little Roussel (a.k.a. the Little Russel), is the channel running between Herm on the east and St Peter Port on the west.